AleezaNoor/Zillow-Web-Automation-Project/README.md

 # Zillow-Web-Automation-Project

-This project is a Python script that automates the process of collecting rental property data from Zillow in a specific location and performing analysis on the collected data.
-It utilizes web scraping techniques with Selenium to extract property information such as prices, addresses, and links.
+This project is a Python script that automates data collection from Zillow, a leading online real estate marketplace.
+Using web scraping with Selenium, it extracts rental property details like prices, addresses, and links.
+The script enables efficient analysis of the collected data for further insights and potential decision-making.

 ## Features